libapps/libapps-mirror/nassh/doc/relay-protocol.md

     the last write ack the client received.
 New connections start at `0`.
 *   `try=TRY`: For relays that support connection attempt reporting, the number of times we've tried to connect.
 New connections start at `1`.
+*   `dstUsername=SSH_REMOTE_USER`: Largely for informational purposes to help the relay server with logging.

 The `SESSION_ID` allows the relay server to validate the connection.
 This is why you should always use `wss` instead of `ws` to avoid spoofing.